pangrus/hachi/README.md

 # hachi

-A small 808 drum machine for monome norns.
+Euclidean drum machine for monome norns.
 I’ve written this script to learn Lua, SuperCollider and the norns environment.
 The sound engine is based on the SC808 by [Yoshinosuke Horiuchi](https://www.patreon.com/4H).
 I have implemented only my favorite sounds, to keep the GUI in a single norns page.